menu

 Living in St. Helens

-St. Helens is a somewhat small city located in the state of Oregon.
-With a population of 14,369 people and two associated neighborhoods, St. Helens is the 41st largest community in Oregon.
+St. Helens is a medium-sized city located in the state of Oregon.
+With a population of 14,437 people and two associated neighborhoods, St. Helens is the 41st largest community in Oregon.

 Also of interest is that St. Helens has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in St. Helens telecommute to their jobs.
-Overall, about 9.83% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 St. Helens is a somewhat ethnically-diverse city.
 The people who call St. Helens home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of St. Helens residents report their race to be White, followed by Black or African-American.
-St. Helens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.45% of the city’s residents.
-Important ancestries of people in St. Helens include German, English, Irish, European, and Norwegian.
+The greatest number of St. Helens residents report their race to be White, followed by Asian.
+Important ancestries of people in St. Helens include German, English, Irish, European, and Italian.

 The most common language spoken in St. Helens is English.
 Other important languages spoken here include Spanish and Italian.